We are Bury St Edmunds Veterinary Centre.

 Student Veterinary Nurse

-Jess is a soon to be RVN, she needs to ace her final practical exams in the summer and then we can delete that “soon-to-be” bit.
+Jess is our incredibly smart and knowledgeable RVN.
 She was Matt’s student and makes sure he always has his head screwed on correctly.
 She’s super bright and the only reason Carly was able to correctly order the hundreds of consumables required to operate a veterinary practice.
 She’s also heading up our cat friendly clinic initiative.
 Outside of work she has a laid-back black lab called Barney who likes to think he’s an old man who accompanies her on many a countryside walk ending in some good veggie pub grub.

 Find us at